 Paragraph 175 was formulated in 1871, but it was rarely enforced until the Nazi regime expanded it to make homosexual acts of all sorts between men into felonies.
 The law was retained in both West and East Germany after World War II.

 Estimates of the number of victims vary, but over 50,000 men were convicted in West Germany under Paragraph 175 between 1945 and 1994, when it was finally stricken from the criminal code.
 Lesbianism was never banned under the law.
 Victims of the legislation in Nazi Germany were legally rehabilitated in 2002, but those convicted after the war didn't receive similar pardons.

 Legislation to redress that injustice has taken quite some time.
-After pressure from activists, Maas announced that his ministry would begin drafting a rehabilitation law in the middle of last year, and 30 million euros were earmarked for victims'
+After pressure from activists, Maas announced that his ministry would begin drafting a rehabilitation law in the middle of last year, and 30 million euros were earmarked for victims' compensation in late 2016.

 "It was a very complicated matter legally because it requires the legislature to overrule the Federal Constitutional Court," Markus Ulrich, the spokesman for the Lesbian and Gay Federation in Germany (LSVD), told Deustche Welle.
 "But when a conservative external evaluator found last year that the government not only could draft legislation but had a duty to do so, that really got the ball rolling."

 Maas acknowledged that in essence, the German state was admitting that the German state had previously acted unjustly.